Explore the categories below to learn more about being emergency prepared at uvu

 3. Stay away from windows or other large glass items.

-After the shaking:
+After the Shaking:

-2. Proceed with caution while exiting the building.
+1. Proceed with caution while exiting the building.

-3. Do not run for exits that may be crowded with people.
+2. Do not run for exits that may be crowded with people.

-5. Do not attempt to use elevators.
+4. Do not attempt to use elevators.

 1. Move away from buildings and utility wires.
-Once in the open, remain there until the shaking stops
+Once in the open, remain there until the shaking stops.

-2. Do not enter buildings until structural safety can be assessed
+2. Do not enter buildings until structural safety can be assessed.

 1. Stop as quickly as safety permits.
-Turn off motor.
+Turn off the motor.
 DO NOT STOP UNDER POWER LINES, ON OR UNDER OVERPASSES, HEAVY OBJECTS, OR NEXT TO BUILDINGS.

 2. Remain in the vehicle.